 - Using up leftovers.
 Don’t throw away food that you have cooked too much of.
 Buy a reusable container (if you can buy a non-plastic one, even better 😉) and save the rest for tomorrow.
-Not only will this save you money, you are reducing your food waste.
+Not only will this save you money, but you are also reducing your food waste.

 - Download the app ‘too good to go’ this is a company with an incredible initiative.
 It aims to reduce food waste created by restaurants and catering companies by creating a Deliveroo style interface.
-You can purchase discounted take-away food that would usually get thrown away, perfectly edible, untouched food from places like Planet Organic, Yo Sushi, Farm Girl and many many other eateries.
+You can purchase discounted takeaway food that would usually get thrown away, perfectly edible, untouched food from places like Planet Organic, Yo Sushi, Farm Girl, and many many other eateries.

-Save your 5ps and the planet!
+Save your 5ps and the planet

 How many plastic bags have you got stuffed above the fridge/in a corner of your kitchen?
-Billions of plastic bags end up in landfill and never ever biodegrade, many ending up on the seabed disrupting the underwater ecosystem.
+Billions of plastic bags end up in landfills and never ever biodegrade, many ending up on the seabed disrupting the underwater ecosystem.

 - Invest in a canvas tote bag and take it to the supermarket!
 Even better, just keep it in your handbag for when you do an impromptu food shop on the way home.
 Additionally, avoid the plastic bags provided by supermarkets to hold your fruit and veg.
 These are plastic too and end up in the same place that your carrier bags do!
 You can pay for them loose at the checkout and if you have your tote bag you can transport them home easy peasy!

 - Bring your own coffee cup for your morning caffeine fix.
 It is not only more sustainable, it often saves you pennies too as many cafes offer benefits and discounts to those who bring in their cup!
-Great brands are: Keep Cup, ecoffee & Corkcicle, check them out!
+Great brands are: Keep Cup, e-coffee & Corkcicle, check them out!
 They make great gifts as well, get spreading the sustainable vibe!

-Ditch the plastic bottles!
+Ditch the plastic bottles

 Buy a glass/reusable bottle that you enjoy using and fill it up in coffee shops/water dispensers when you can.
 Even putting plastic water bottles in recycling bins doesn’t guarantee that it will go as they are so hard to break down.
 Water is essential for a healthy life so when you’re out and about, having a water bottle that you know is sustainable will keep you and the planet happy!

-Recycle Recycle Recycle!
+Recycle Recycle Recycle

 Try getting a big paper bag or box that you keep in the corner of your kitchen designated for cardboard, tins, glass jars etc. When its full, look on your local council website and find out where your nearest recycling bank is.
 There should be one very near you so it’s easy to recycle if you get into the routine of it!